About Crisis Care Training International ( CCTI )

 Natalie Flickner – Curriculum Developer & Member Care:

 Natalie Flickner is an associate missionary with World Evangelism for Christ (WEC) serving as a part of Crisis Care Training International (CCTI).
 She graduated with a BA in both Intercultural Studies and Bible from Columbia International University.
 Then she continued studying at Columbia Biblical Seminary and earned an MA in Pastoral Counseling and Spiritual Formation.
 Natalie has ministered with CCTI since 2013.
 Her role at CCTI is Disability Coordinator and Trainer.
 Under this role she has written a module for CCTI curriculum called “Restoring Hope to Children with Disabilities”.
 This module is being used worldwide to educate caregivers.
 She also speaks at conferences regarding the current worldwide state of children with disability.
 She uses her personal experience of living with mild cerebral palsy in both her writing and speaking engagements.
 Natalie also trains caregivers of children in crisis through CCTI online courses.
-She lives with her husband, Kevin, in South Carolina.
+She lives with her husband in South Carolina.